Close Menu

 Application Link

 FAP-481 Longitudinal COPC Public Health Endowed Research is an elective course open to any students who have existing public health research over the course of prior years (M2, M3).
 Students take this elective to conclude their research, create and revise drafts of their manuscripts, and submit them for publication at a medical journal.
-In addition to working closely with their research mentors, students will also receive guidance and support from Dr. Laeth Nasir, who is the course director.
+In addition to working closely with their research mentors, students will also receive guidance and support from Dr. Sade Kosoko-Lasaki and Dr. Laeth Nasir, both are directors of this course.

 Students are expected to conduct necessary statistical work, logistical work, research, and writing to ensure completion of project within the time frame of the elective course.